 HOPE serves people living in poverty regardless of their race, religion, gender, age, sexual orientation, or marital status.
 There are no financial benefits or preferential treatment associated with conversion to faith in Christ.

-Yes, HOPE-network clients pay interest at a rate that will eventually enable each microfinance institution (MFI) to become self-sufficient.
-Interest rates are determined based on local context and are competitive and appropriate for HOPE-network areas of operation.
+Yes, HOPE-network clients pay interest at a rate that will eventually enable each microfinance institution (MFI) to become self-sufficient—ensuring that we’ll be able to serve clients for the long-term.
+Interest rates reflect their local context and are competitive and appropriate for HOPE-network areas of operation.
+When a HOPE program reaches self-sufficiency, it first contributes 10 percent of profits to local children’s ministries, then invests in reaching more clients or innovating with products to serve clients better, including lowering interest rates whenever possible.

 HOPE International makes sound stewardship a priority.
 We have received Charity Navigator’s top four-star rating 11 years in a row—something only 1 percent of U.S. nonprofits achieve—and are a member of the Evangelical Council for Financial Accountability.
 To best steward HOPE’s resources, it is our board-approved policy to reserve the right to allocate 10 percent of all designated gifts toward administrative expenses.